Pit Bull Liability Insurance

 Pit Bulls Can Lead to Denied Coverage

-Unfortunately, pit bull ownership may lead to denied coverage altogether.
-Regardless of whether a pit bull may affect your home insurance, you should let your insurer know you have a dog to ensure you have coverage in the event a claim is made against you.
+Often, homeowners insurance does not cover pit bulls.
+Regardless of whether a pit bull may affect your home insurance, you should let your insurer know you have a dog to ensure you have coverage if a claim is made against you.
+By being honest about your pet ownership or intentions, you can ensure you get an insurance policy that is right for you.
+Your claim may be denied if you fail to disclose this information to your insurer.

 Ways to Demonstrate Your Pit Bull Is Well-Behaved